AndreRudolph/impulsephp-doc/docs/controller_serialization.md

 <h5><a id="exclude-properties">Exclude properties</a></h5>

-It is likely that you have to exclude properties manually from serialization.
-Assuming that you have injected a service that is connected to the database or any other resource that is not serializable.
-In order to exclude these properties from serialization, you can simply annotate them with the **_Transient_** annotation.
+Typically values containing resources like database connections or file handles can not be serialized and every attempt to serialize them will lead to an error.
+It is likely that you need services inside your controllers that either have explicit or implicit access to a database or filesystem.

+To exclude these properties from the serialization process you can simply annotate them with <span class="code-hint">#[Transient]</span> attribute.

 <div>
   <div class="code-header">